EV PLAN

 How Can You Get Ready?

 Not sure where to start in getting ready for our EV future?
-View the EV Preparedness one-pagers we’ve compiled for different public and private entities.
+View the EV Preparedness handouts compiled for different public and private entities.
 These sheets cover educational resources, collaboration with other agencies, funding, and how to plan for and support the development of EV infrastructure.

 Local Government